NCEA Level 3 Accounting

 We look at the global business environment, but with a special focus on New Zealand and the framework that we operate in from a reporting perspective, as well as an operational viewpoint.
 We begin by studying the New Zealand reporting framework, its purpose and scope.

 Thereafter, we look at the advantages and disadvantages of operating in a legal partnership in New Zealand.
-We study the importance of a partnership agreement and how the Partnership Act 1908 will come into effect in the event there is no partnership agreement is in place.
+We study the importance of a partnership agreement and how the Partnership Act 1908 will come into effect in the event there is no partnership agreement in place.
 We then learn how to account for the formation of a partnership including; the agreed values for assets, liabilities and capital contributions that arise on formation, the distribution of partner salaries, bonuses, interest on their capital contributions and profit share apportionment at the end of a financial year.

-Flowing from above, our focus is on decision-making within a business.
+Following from above, our focus is on decision-making within a business.
 If we are a manufacturing business, we need to know where the optimum level of production is in our business, and how we cost our products and services.
 The achievement standard we study is understanding a job costing sub-system of an entity.

 A job cost sub-system is a method to determine how much it costs a business to manufacture a product or provide a service.
 We look at how we allocate our manufacturing costs to arrive at accurate cost-of-goods sold figures when we sell our manufactured goods.